ak5hay19/Cascading-Cloud-Failure-Prediction-STGNNs/README.md

 * Temporal modeling enables **failure forecasting**
 * Multi-step prediction reveals **cascade dynamics**

-> The model acts as a **cascade detector**, prioritizing failure detection over precision which is a desirable trade-off in critical systems.
+> The ST-GNN acts as a **cascade-aware failure detector**, prioritizing recall over precision which is a desirable trade-off in failure-critical cloud systems.

 ---